 They’ll appear on Disney’s YouTube channel today and then get aired on the Disney Channel in a special program on May 25.
 Although some have dismissed these as merely short cartoons geared to kids that don’t belong in Star Wars at all, I think they’re exactly what Star Wars needs.
 Small, bite-sized bits of Star Wars entertainment are the best vehicles to bring new fans into the fold while they’re young.
 You won’t have to spend all of the surprises of the Star Wars saga on them to get them introduced to the characters, and by the time you actually show them the movies, they’ll be twice as invested.

 ROAR FOR CHANGE

-Ron Howard kicked off a new charity effort that ties in with Solo: A Star Wars Story. #RoarForChange is an initiative where Star Wars: Force For Change will donate $1 to UNICEF for every social media post, like, or share on Facebook, Instagram, and Twitter that includes the hashtag.
+Ron Howard kicked off a new charity effort that ties in with Solo: A Star Wars Story. #RoarForChange is an initiative where Star Wars: Force for Change will donate $1 to UNICEF for every social media post, like, or share on Facebook, Instagram, or Twitter that includes the hashtag.
 He announced it with this adorable short film.

 SECRETS OF THE EMPIRE OPEN IN VEGAS!

 There is now one more place in the country where you can discover the Secrets of the Empire, the VR immersive storytelling experience developed by The Void and ILMxLAB.
 If you’re in Sin City, be sure to stop in at the Venetian and take a trip to Mustafar, because it's now open.
 Secrets of the Empire might be the closest I’ve ever been to living out a Star Wars role-playing game, completely immersive, and something I want to go back and do more.